-- Collars: steel collars are used to improve the stability of aboveground penstocks around masonry works.
+Collars: steel collars are used to improve the stability of aboveground penstocks around masonry works.
 The collars are embedded in masonry.
-Their dimensions vary and depend on the diameter of the pipes (1", 1/2", 2", 3" and 4"). - Steel rungs: the rungs are made of steel (concrete steel 20 mm).
+Their dimensions vary and depend on the diameter of the pipes $(1^{"}, 1\frac{1}{2}^{"}, 2^{"}, 3^{"})$ and $4^{"}$ ).

+Steel rungs: the rungs are made of steel (concrete steel 20 mm).
 They are located in manholes and allow access to the works.
 Their shape and number are described in the standard plans.
-They are protected with a layer of non-toxic anti rust paint. - A metallic ladder made of angle iron and round bars of galvanized steel will be installed in masonry tanks (V >= 25 m).
+They are protected with a layer of non-toxic anti-rust paint.

+A metallic ladder made of angle iron and round bars of galvanized steel will be installed in masonry tanks ( $V >= 25 \text{ m}^3$ ).
 It will be laid on the bottom of the reservoir using a weight distribution shoe plate and will be bolted to the catch via retaining brackets installed to this end.

-(i) Equipment quality
+Equipment Quality

-All the materials, supplies and miscellaneous accessories provided by the contractor will be brand new and of high-grade quality, professionally produced and will apply with the latest technical progress in order to propose, in terms of industrial concern, the best of possible safety and running services.
+All the materials, supplies, and miscellaneous accessories provided by the contractor will be brand new and of high-grade quality, professionally produced, and will apply with the latest technical progress in order to propose, in terms of industrial concern, the best possible safety and running services.

 Equipment will be proportioned so that their high safety factor will be guaranteed in all respects.
 They will apply with the specifications given by the provider.
 Moreover, the project manager will have to give his consent when choosing any equipment.
-They must apply with working conditions while bearing the changing of load, pressure, temperature as well as climate variations and changing in the quality of the liquid to be carried.
-In working order, the material will not show neither any sign of unusual wear nor unusual overheating.
+They must apply with working conditions while bearing the changing load, pressure, and temperature as well as climate variations and changes in the quality of the liquid to be carried.
+In working order, the material will not show either any sign of unusual wear or unusual overheating.

-Equipment must be high-class ones; the project manager reserves the right to refuse any inadequate material and to impose, in particular cases and in the aim of standardisation, the equipment of a particular brand and type.
+Equipment must be high-class; the project manager reserves the right to refuse any inadequate material and to impose, in particular cases and with the aim of standardisation, the equipment of a particular brand and type.